-Secondly, coloring your clay properly.
+Secondly, color your clay properly.
 Try to use as little ink as possible when you are coloring your clay.
 White clay will obviously be easier to color than clay, which already has a color.

-Use only a 5 or 6 drops and then knead the clay with the color until the color is evenly spread throughout the clay.
+Use only 5 or 6 drops and then knead the clay with the color until the color is evenly spread throughout the clay.
 If the clay is not colored intensely enough for your purposes, then add e few more drops and knead the clay again.